mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 sequence alignment is difficult.

-We can add information about the median to the plot using the `abline()` function (the “h” parameter denotes a horizontal line, “col” idicates colour, and “lty” selects the line type):
+We can add information about the median to the plot using the `abline()` function (the “h” parameter denotes a horizontal line, “col” indicates colour, and “lty” selects the line type):

 ``` r